What you need to know.

 Send us your documents and claim form

-If you are unable to submit the claim with the eSign form (above), you can choose one of the following channels to submit your claim during this period.
+If you are unable to submit the claim with the eSign form (above), please email us as follows:

 Death claim proceeds will be paid based on your nomination.